alegs-a/bears-ink/README.md

 > [!note]
 > Make sure readers on the same bus have different I<sup>2</sup>C addresses from
 > each other; i.e. set the dip switches in different positions.
 Because the
-> PiicoDev modules support only 4 addresses, that is the maximum number of readers
+> PiicoDev modules support only 4 addresses, 4 is the maximum number of readers
 > per bus.

 Change the `bearsink,room` property to the [`enum RoomName`](/dracula/src/room.h)